-One of the most important taxes in Portugal is personal income taxes, which are levied on a residents’ worldwide income and the Portuguese-sourced income of non-residents.
-Personal Income Tax is known as imposto sobre rendimento das pessoas singulares or IRS, and you must submit your 2022 tax form between 1 April and 30 June 2023.
+One of the most important taxes in Portugal is personal income tax, which is levied on residents' worldwide income and the Portuguese-sourced income of non-residents.
+Personal Income Tax, also known as imposto sobre rendimento das pessoas singulares or IRS, must be submitted every year on the official tax form between 1 April and 30 June 2023.

 • Category A - Employment income